DeibidSE/spotify-clone/README.md

 # Description

-This Spotify clone offers a user interface similar to the official Spotify application, allowing users to explore, search, and play different songs and/or albums, among other functionalities.
+This Spotify clone offers a user interface similar to the official Spotify app, allowing users to explore, search, and play different songs* and/or albums, among other features.

+**Note:** *For obvious copyright reasons, I cannot include real music, so the player simulates playback, but without sound.*

 # Installation